Attention

 Build Tasks

-The IronPLC extension integrates with the Visual Studio Code build system to compile IEC 61131-3 projects from within the editor.
-This lets you compile your project to a bytecode container (.iplc) file without leaving Visual Studio Code.
+The IronPLC extension integrates with the build system in your development environment to compile IEC 61131-3 projects from within the editor.
+This lets you compile your project to a bytecode container (.iplc) file without leaving your development environment.

 Warning